fbohz/fbohz.github.io/_posts/2020-08-04-mobile_development_roads.markdown

 - Highest performance
 - Full access to device capabilities

+Basically when you hear 'native' it doesn't mean that you are writing in machine code.
+There's still some level of abstraction, so although called native, it is not to the strictest sense.

 However you'll need *two separate code bases*.
 So can we do mobile app and use a single code base?

 *Option 1: Mobile Web Apps*